Simon Jones (actor)

 Simon Jones (born 27 July 1950) is an English actor.
-He portrayed Arthur Dent, protagonist of Douglas Adams' The Hitchhiker's Guide to the Galaxy on radio in 1978 and again on television in 1981.
-Jones also appeared in the film The Hitchhiker's Guide to the Galaxy (2005) in a cameo role.
+He is best known for originating the role of Arthur Dent, protagonist of Douglas Adams' The Hitchhiker's Guide to the Galaxy.
 He also played the role of Donald Shellhammer in Miracle on 34th Street (1994), appeared in Brideshead Revisited as Lord Brideshead, and as King George V in the film Downton Abbey.

+Early life

+Jones was born 27 July 1950, in Charlton Park, Wiltshire, England.
+When young, his family moved to Broad Town near Wootton Bassett, travelling often to visit elderly aunts in Salisbury.
+Jones studied at King's College, Taunton, before going up to Trinity Hall, Cambridge, at age 25.